AshrafAaref21/AshrafAaref21/README.md

 👯‍♀️ Micro-Masters in Supply Chain Management: From Mit

-🤔 3 Udacity NanoDegrees in Data Science and more than 3 years experience in Data Science and AI
+🤔 3 Udacity NanoDegrees in Data Science and more than 3 years experience in Data Science & AI and Software Engineering

 💬 more details loading...